 Up to 8 concurrent video streams by presenters are supported in large meetings.

 Webinars are a special version of large meetings that can have an advanced registration process.
 To learn more about webinars, please see our Webinars guide.

 With webinars, users can schedule, invite, require registration, and manage presenters for large meetings that include up to 1000 participants.
-Webinars have a specific creation and management workflow in Fuze that allows you to define presenters, set and manage dates, and generate and send customized email invites automatically.
-Users can require attendees to register and provide specific details about themselves prior to joining (e.g., company, email, name, etc.).
+Webinars have a specific creation and management workflow in Fuze.
+It allows you to define presenters, set and manage dates, generate and send customized email invites automatically.
+Users can require attendees to register and provide specific details about themselves prior to joining (such as company name, email address, name).
 Anyone (Fuze users, guests, etc) can participate in a webinar.

 What are host delegates?

 Host delegates have the ability to start and run a meeting in place of the original host, which may come in handy if you are hosting a private or large meeting and are not able to join.
 Host delegates have the same meeting permissions as the original Host.
 To learn how to assign someone as a delegate, please see our Meetings Settings guide.

 If you've already scheduled your meeting and need to change the meeting type, or if you would like to know more about how to schedule a meeting, click one of the links below: